SensorsINI/jaer/README.md

 You can find the latest releases at <https://github.com/SensorsINI/jaer/releases>.
 These releasees do NOT include git information so they will not support self-update.
 If you want to update from a release, you need to get a new release.

 You will get the best experience running from lastest bug fixes.
 To build yourself, see the user guide for IDE setup.
 Or you can use [ant](https://ant.apache.org/manual/install.html).
-Install JDK 1.8, clone the repo with git and run ant from command line as below.
+Install [JDK 1.8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html), clone the jAER repo with git and compile jAER using ant from command line as below, from root of jAER.

     ant jar